ajavadi34/window-slider/README.md

 The plugin is a 4 section window slider than alternates showing multiple images in each section while rotating images in sequence.

-Demo can be seen here: http://windowslider.ajdrafts.com
+Demo can be seen here: http://ajavadi34.github.io/window-slider/

-Enjoy!

---HTML--
+### HTML

     <div id="slider-1" class="window-slider">
         <!-- TOP LEFT SLIDER -->